prurigro/gnome-catgen/README.md

 * Enter a blank line to skip the current application.
 * Press ctrl-c to quit at any time.

 Once all the applications without a folder have been cycled through, gnome-catgen will offer to apply the updated configuration.
-Choosing not to apply the changes at this time will simply exit the program, and the changes can then be applied later by running: gnome-catgen -s.
+Choosing not to apply the changes at this time will simply exit the program, and the changes can then be applied later by running: `gnome-catgen -s`

 ### Configure Category Files ###

-You can manually configure a given folder category by running: gnome-catgen -e "Category Name"
+You can manually configure a given folder category by running: `gnome-catgen -e "Category Name"`

 This will create (if it doesn't already exist) and open (with the editor set by **$EDITOR**, or **vi** if nothing is set) the **.category** file in **~/.local/share/applications-categories** for the provided category name.
 In this file, you can now add one application's '.desktop' filename per line.
-After all the desired applications have been added, you can then run: gnome-catgen -s to apply your configuration.
+After all the desired applications have been added, you can then run: `gnome-catgen -s` to apply your configuration.

 #### Notes on Category Files ####